NURS 1000 Introduction to Nursing 1 Credit

 NURS 3197 Professional Nursing Practice 3 Credits

 This course is designed to enhance and facilitate the development of the RN student to the role of a BSN prepared professional nurse.
 The focus is on developing personal and professional growth to promote better advocacy, critical thinking, educator skills, effective communication, and leadership abilities in a complex healthcare environment.
 Course content includes concepts from historical contributions and theories that have guided the profession, to promoting professional philosophies, visions, and practices to help prepare for future trends in healthcare.
 Topics relate to culture and diversity, professional ethics, political and legal issues in nursing, and technology.
 Students will apply knowledge of standards of practice, evidence-based practice, and caring science to course topics.
-This course is offered through eMajor and the USG RN-BSN Consortium.

 Prerequisite(s): Admission to the RN-BSN Program.